oneapi-src/oneDAL/.github/ISSUE_TEMPLATE/RFC.md

 Describe the problem you are trying to solve with a reasonable level of detail.

 **Details**
 * The definition of the function including interface and semantics.
-How this interface will be extendable for different hardware implementations.
+Please include how this interface will be extendable for different hardware implementations.
 * What existing libraries have implementation of this function and can be used under oneDAL interface.